-Agencies will be judged on their efforts to promote and enforce bicycle and pedestrian safety in their jurisdiction.
+Agencies will be judged on their efforts to promote bicycle and pedestrian safety education and enforcement in their jurisdiction.

 Commercial Vehicle Safety Award

 Agencies will be judged on their overall comprehensive education and enforcement programs for commercial vehicles including efforts to promote and enforce occupant protection laws.